Coronavirus - if you're worried about working

 If your employer won’t help with your concerns

-You should contact your nearest Citizens Advice.
-An adviser could help you negotiate with your employer.
+You should talk to an adviser.
+They could help you negotiate with your employer.

 If you think your work should be closed

-Some businesses have been told to close because of coronavirus - for example, pubs and restaurants.Check which businesses should be closed on GOV.UK.
+Some businesses have been told to close because of coronavirus - for example, nightclubs, dance halls and discos.Check which businesses should be closed on GOV.UK.

 If you’re still working and you think the business should be closed, you can report your employer to the police or Trading Standards.
 Find your local Trading Standards Office on GOV.UK.